 - Prepare your own tax return

 Claiming a Standard Deduction

-You may only claim a standard deduction if your specific tax treaty allows this (e.g. India) or if you are considered a resident for tax purposes.
-Glacier Tax Prep (GTP) will use all applicable tax treaties in calculating your return.
+You may claim a standard deduction only if your specific tax treaty allows this (e.g., India) or if you are considered a resident for tax purposes.
+Sprintax will use all applicable tax treaties in calculating your return.